romses/Datenzwerg/docs/index.en.md

 ### Where can I find the data?

-Each Datenzwerg sends its data to a central self-hosted InfluxDB instance.
+Each camp Datenzwerg sent its data to a central self-hosted InfluxDB instance.
 The data is then visualized using Grafana.
 You can find the Grafana dashboards [here](https://grafana.datagnome.de/).

 We also provide read-only access to our InfluxDB and MQTT: